Flagsmith/flagsmith-docs/docs/clients/overview.md

 ### Remote Evaluation Mode

 - Identities are persisted within the Flagsmith Datastore.
-- Identity overrides specified within the Dashboard
+- Identity overrides specified within the Dashboard.
 - All Integrations work as designed.

 ### Local Evaluation Mode

 - Identities are _not_ sent to the API and so are not persisted in the datastore.
+- Because Local mode does not connect to the datastore for each Flag request, it is not able to read the Trait data of Identities from the API.
+This means that you have to provide the full complement of Traits when requesting the Flags for a particular Identity.
+Our SDKs all provide relevant methods to achieve this.
 - [Identity overrides](../basic-features/managing-identities#identity-overrides) do not operate at all.
-- Integrations do not run.
+- Analytics-based Integrations do not run.

 The benefit of running in Local Evaluation mode is that you can process flag evaluations much more efficiently as they are all computed locally.